Malotkya/Alex.Malotky.net/README.md

 ### Webpack
 I wanted to use webpack to minify all of my files and copy the code into a build folder rather then have my compiled and uncompleted code next to each other.
 I also felt that bundling my code into a single file would give my code the best performance results.

+## TO DO
+1) Repopulate the blog & mtg decks with entries from old database
+2) Add search to the mtg decks
+3) Add tags to blog
+4) Add pagenation to mtg decks & blog